 Just like it says on the tin, this is borrowed cash that you’re expected to pay back at some point.
 The Tuition Fee Loan (for UK/EU students) covers your course fees and is paid directly to your university or college, so you never actually see, smell or touch any of it.

-Bursaries and grants are like food you've licked – they're yours to keep (i.e., don't have to be repaid).
+Bursaries and grants are like food you've licked – they're yours to keep (i.e. they don't have to be repaid).
 It's well worth taking the time to see what's going and what you're eligible for.

-In England, maintenance payments have had a massive shake-up.
-Well, technically it's more of a shakedown: students starting courses after 2017 won't get less money to live on – but anything you do get will be a loan (which earns interest and has to be repaid).
-If you got in before the big freeze and already get a maintenance grant, don't panic!
+If you got in before the big freeze and already receive a maintenance grant, don't panic!
 You'll be able to re-apply for it each year just as you do now.
 Make the most of that bad boy!

 UK students can also apply for extra support in the form of a Childcare Grant, Parents’ Learning Allowance, Disabled Students Allowance (DSA) or Adult Dependants’ Grant.

 Depending on what you’re studying, there may also be other bursaries and travel grants up for grabs – Student Finance will let you know if you’re eligible once they get your application.

 If you’re eligible for the Tuition Loan, you can ask for as much (or as little) as you like, no matter how much income you or your folks have coming in.

 On the other hand, maintenance loans are awarded on a sliding scale: the higher your household income, the less support you’ll get.
 How much you can apply for also varies by country.

 There is more cash out there up for grabs – it's just a matter of digging it out.

 Ask your uni about extra support for students from low-income backgrounds, or start sniffing out bursaries, grants and scholarships for yourself.